rhinofi/client-js/README.md

 A js client library for DeversiFi - StarkWare orders with Gateway.FM rpc endpoints

-**Note:** This library is for DeversiFi.
+**Note:** This library is for DeversiFi with Gateway.fm rpc endpoints.
 A test version of the platform to use during integrations is connected to the Ropsten test network at https://rpc.gateway.fm/v1/starkex/stg

 ## Contents